 Time Warner Cable (TWC) had abysmal ratings last year in several industry satisfaction surveys and committed to improve.
 Those efforts appear to be making a difference as TWC rose in this year’s survey in every area of satisfaction except channel selection.
 Don’t be fooled, however, by the cheery outlook.
 Time Warner Cable is still lingering at the bottom in terms of satisfaction among cable TV customers.
 With an acquisition by Charter on deck this year, TWC customers could face some significant changes.

 All of the providers fell in this year’s CableTV customer satisfaction ratings.
 To be fair, these service providers had strong ratings last year and continue to lead the pack in satisfaction.
 But DISH, DIRECTV and AT&T lost some goodwill from customers for a variety of reasons.
-DISH has struggled with complaints about misleading promotions and customer service issues.
+DISH has struggled with complaints about customer service issues.
 DIRECTV increased rates this year, which may be at the bottom of their slipping numbers in the survey.
-AT&T acquired DIRECTV and expanded their fiber optic network in some areas, but systemic customer service and support complaints continued.
+AT&T acquired DIRECTV and expanded their fiber-optic network in some areas, but systemic customer service and support complaints continued.

 Installation and Setup Satisfaction